 A common way to compensate the family of someone whose death was the subject of a wrongful death claim.

 Structured settlements are ideally suited for many different types of cases.
-However, once the terms of the settlement are put into place, they cannot be changed.
-Because of these stringent terms, some recipients choose to sell their payments for a lump-sum payout.
+However, once the terms are in place, they cannot be changed.
+Because of these inflexible contracts, some recipients choose to sell their payments for a lump-sum payout.

 - Payments can be scheduled for almost any length of time and can begin immediately or be deferred for as many years as requested.
 They can include future lump-sum payouts or benefit increases.